Chris Farlowe: Career

 In 1978 Farlowe collaborated on two BBC Birmingham productions for which his former Colosseum bandmate Dave Greenslade wrote the theme music.
 First, in the second series of Gangsters, Farlowe sang the theme song.
 Farlowe and Greenslade then provided the music and Farlowe played the part of Benny opposite Sonja Kristina in the rock opera Curriculee Curricula.
 The production was first shown on BBC Two and shot in its entirety on video at the University of Birmingham campus, with Magnus Magnusson as the narrator.

 Farlowe sang on two tracks from Jimmy Page's Death Wish II soundtrack (1982), as well as the tracks "Hummingbird", "Prison Blues" and "Blues Anthem" on Page's album Outrider (1988).
 He toured for a long time with Hamburg Blues Band, mainly in Germany.
 Since 1999, Farlowe has appeared on stage a number of times alongside Van Morrison.

-Farlowe (middle) performing with Chris Matthews and the Hamburg Blues Band in 2021.
+Farlowe (middle) performing with Krissy Matthews and the Hamburg Blues Band in 2021.

 In 2009, Farlowe toured as a featured artist with Maggie Bell and Bobby Tench as part of the "Maximum Rhythm and Blues" tour of 32 UK theatres.
 On 30 July 2016, Farlowe appeared at Wembley Arena, performing his 1966 hit "Out of Time" as part of a show marking the 50th anniversary of the England football team's victory in the 1966 FIFA World Cup Final.